Traffic signal removal at West 20th Avenue and Oak Street

 Can this light become a pedestrian light?
 It’s pretty scary to walk through with people zooming by

-Commuter asked about 1 month ago
+Commuter asked 8 months ago

 Thanks for your question.
 Unfortunately, the study for this project and the counts didn't show enough pedestrians crossing West 20th Avenue to warrant having a pedestrian signal.
 There are other upcoming improvements that will serve pedestrians.
 This project is part of a larger project that will build a sidewalk on the south side of 20th.